Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Introduction

-In this paper we will discuss the new spectroscopic observations (Sections 2, 3 and 4), followed by an evolutionary context (Section 5), SHAPE and CLOUDY models for the system (Sections 6 and 7), and Conclusions in Section 8.
+In this paper we will discuss the new spectroscopic observations, followed by SHAPE and CLOUDY models for the system (Sections 2 and 3) and then provide an evolutionary context (Section 4) and Conclusions in Section 5.